 2. Turkey

-Turkey is a popular choice for Thanksgiving dinner, and for a good reason.
+Turkey is a popular choice for Thanksgiving dinner and a good reason.
 Turkey is high in protein, which can help you feel full and satisfied.
 It also contains other important nutrients, such as riboflavin, phosphorus, and selenium.

 But what makes turkey a great food for sleep is its high content of tryptophan, an amino acid that is essential for the synthesis of serotonin and melatonin.
 Serotonin is a neurotransmitter that regulates your mood, appetite, and sleep.
 Melatonin is a hormone that controls your sleep-wake cycle and helps you fall asleep faster and deeper.